How To Deal With Friends Who Do Not Respect You?

 Photo by Andrea Piacquadio, Pexels

-Problems When Your Friends Don’t Respect You
+What Happens When Your Friends Don’t Respect You

+Your friends are the first relationships that you choose.
+So, you feel doubly worse.
 First, they were insensitive and hurt you.
 Second, you blame yourself for choosing them.

 • Feeling hurt, angry, and betrayed.
 When a friend disrespects us, it can be very hurtful.
 We may feel angry, betrayed, and even question our self-worth.